About the Medical School Integration

 -

-Co-chairs: Deans Amy Murtha and Robert Johnson
+Co-chairs: Deans Robert L. Johnson and Amy P. Murtha

 - Provides strategic oversight of the integration planning process, addresses emergent questions and areas of concern, and ensures successful completion of the various tasks associated with the integration.